NVIDIA/TensorRT-Model-Optimizer/examples/llm_distill/README.md

 In this e2e example we finetune Llama-3.2 models on the [smol-smoltalk-Interaction-SFT](https://huggingface.co/datasets/ReactiveAI/smol-smoltalk-Interaction-SFT) dataset as a minimal example to demonstrate a simple way of integrating Model Optimizer's KD feature.

-We replace normal supervised finetuning (SFT) of a Llama-3.2-1B model by distilling information from Llama-3.2-3B-Instruct.
+We replace normal supervised finetuning (SFT) of a Llama-3.2-1B base model by distilling information from Llama-3.2-3B-Instruct which has already been instruction-finetuned.

 > [!NOTE]
 > We can fit the following in memory using [FSDP](https://huggingface.co/docs/accelerate/en/usage_guides/fsdp) enabled on 8x RTX 6000 (total ~400GB VRAM)